 Indeed, looking at a Pennsylvania online casino that’s one of Penn Entertainment’s brands, Barstool Sportsbook and Casino, slots are well represented in the game offerings.
 (Barstool is in many more states, but Bonus.com chose to look at one jurisdiction for this example.)

-The Keystone State taxes online slots at a far higher rate than it does poker or table games, at 54% vs. 17%.
+The Keystone State taxes real money online slots at a far higher rate than it does poker or table games, at 54% vs. 17%.
 Even so, all-time gross revenue from Pennsylvania online slots is 73% of online casino revenue for the state.

 Integrating online and retail casino data understandably appeals to Penn, which has 26 million members of its MyChoice loyalty program.